ferrucc-io/ferruccio/content/draft/building-product.md

 - Data is not reliable and opaque
 - “I am not independent in my analysis”
 - It's hard to understand user behaviours

+The second order effects of this are that:
+- Analysis gets overseen
+- People don't know what they're tracking and if the numbers are right

 ### How might we